-One of the things that gets overlooked whenever a budding entrepreneur plans to launch an eCommerce store is product development.
+One of the things that get overlooked whenever a budding entrepreneur plans to launch an eCommerce store is product development.
 We focus so much on selling other people’s products that we forget to develop our own.

-And yet product development can not only be crucial to propping up your store, it can also be the one thing that helps you stand out from your rivals by allowing you to sell something unique that no one else is selling.
+And yet product development can not only be crucial to propping up your store, but it can also be the one thing that helps you stand out from your rivals by allowing you to sell something unique that no one else is selling.

 The thing is, though, while it’s easy to view product development as something that’s damn tricky, it can actually be really simple if you do it the smart way.

 What’s the smart way to develop products for eCommerce?

 That’s exactly what we’re going to learn in this article.

 Each year, there are thousands of products for sale all around the world.
 Amazon has made it easier than ever for any of us to either come up with products of our own, or to sell other people’s products.